xp44mm/FSharp.Literals/README.md

 # FSharp.Literals

-To print F# types and values using the syntax of F# source code.
+This package is used to print values and types using the syntax of F# source code.

 ## Getting FSharp.Literals over NuGet